Mental health is a taboo topic because it’s a shameful topic. There’s a theory we all have it together, but here’s the truth:

 Being a creative person and maintaining your mental health can be a battle.
 Some days you’re fine, but depending on how tough that battle is, giving up is easier than fighting through it.

-The creative and mental health are two interesting matches I’ve found.
+Creative and mental health are two interesting matches I’ve found.